viranch/docker-tv/README.md

 You can pass multiple comma-separated RSS feed links to `RSS_FEED` variable in the run command.
 You can also pass multiple sets of `TV_OPTS` (comma-separated, eg: `TV_OPTS=-s 720p,-s eztv` can also be passed.
-Note that the number of RSS feed links and set of TV_OPTS should be equal.
+Note that the number of RSS feed links and set of `TV_OPTS` should be equal.
 The first RSS link will be used with first options set in `TV_OPTS`, second link for second options set, and so on.

+##### Email address

+Whenever a torrent download completes, an email will be sent out to this address as a notification.
+Omit this environment variable to disable notifications.

 ### Coming up